 Roundtable Discussion- Key Partners

 Ms Ganna Dovbakh (Eurasian Harm Reduction Association) commended the strong uptake of harm reduction programmes in the Region.
-However, she re-emphasized the need to address all key populations in the HIV response and de-criminalise actions, like sex work.
+However, she re-emphasized the need to address all key populations in the HIV response and de-criminalise activities, like sex work.
 She reiterated MSM were only referenced as a key population by only three out of ten countries and was one of the only during the meeting to cite transgender people.
 If these key populations are stigmatised and/or criminalised, they will reject services even if comprehensive packages including prevention, testing, and treatment are in place.
 Adjusting legislation to be inclusive is the most cost-effective way to respond to HIV.
 Ms. Dovbakh provided the example of the prison population, where it costs less to de-criminalise possession/ use of drugs than it does to house another inmate in the penitentiary system.
 Around half of inmates in some countries were incarcerated in 2017 for possession/use of illicit drugs, but one year in prison costs the system 3-4 times more than providing harm reduction services or unemployment benefits.
 Decriminalising possession of illicit drugs saves money, removes people from prisons, and allows them to work and contribute towards the economy.
 Removing stigmatising policies, like criminalisation of drug possession/use, renders the HIV response more effective and at no financial cost.

 Mr Wojciech Jerzy Tomczyński (Eastern Europe and Central Asia Union of People Living with HIV) highlighted treatment for all as the primary aim, especially for all key populations and supported the Ministers drive to scale-up and fully engage CSOs in the HIV response to reach this goal.
 However, the reality does not match the road to end AIDS by 2030.
 He cited only 28% of persons in the Region having access to ARVs as the Regional average.
 Echoing Ms. Yana Panfilova, young people were referred to as the future leaders of countries and should be fully engaged.
 He referenced the speech from the Acting Minister of Health of Ukraine, who highlighted additional gaps to ensure to treatment for all is possible and uninterrupted.
 Comparison of ARV treatment rates in the EECA countries to highlight any differences between having access and receiving treatment is suggested.